actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 Let us go through by theory the possible depatures from assumptions of the linear regression model and the possible remedies:

-## Heteroskedasticity: opposite of Homoskedasticity
+## Heteroskedasticity

 Homoskedasticity tells us that the diagonals of the variance-covariance of errors must be constant.
-Heteroskedasticity is when these variances are not constant.
+Heteroskedasticity is the opposite of that: when these variances of residuals are not constant.
 It can be that some residuals have smaller variance whilst other have larger variances and vice versa.

 This can typically happen due to ommitted variable bias.
 If we miss out on some predictor in the model, the residuals will capture the effects of this missing variable that can exhibit some pattern leading to non-constant variance of residuals.
 A wrong functional form (such as in case 2 above) of trying to model a quadratic response using linear predictors can also be passed down to the residuals in the form of heteroskedasticity.